-- (48) The University's Grade Descriptors apply to all assessment tasks. - (49) Results for assessment items are recorded in Blackboard and not released to students until moderation and calibration against academic standards has taken place.

-- (50) Marked assessment tasks submitted on time will be returned to students within 7 days of submission in Terms, and within 14 days in Sessions. - (51) In exceptional circumstances, the relevant Associate Dean (Education) may grant exemptions to clause (50). - (52) Where these exceptional circumstances result in delays in the timely return of graded assessment tasks, the Unit Assessor must: - a. notify the Associate Dean (Education); and - b. notify students as soon as possible and make any necessary allowances. - (53) Students are provided an opportunity to discuss assessment results and may query assessment grades as set out in Rules Relating to Awards Rule 3 Coursework Awards Student Assessment and Examinations, Section 14 Student Query of Assessment Results Other Than Final Grades.
+- (48) The University's Grade Descriptors apply to all assessment tasks. - (49) Results for assessment items are recorded in Blackboard and not released to students until moderation and calibration against academic standards has taken place. - (50) Marked assessment tasks submitted on time will be returned to students within 7 days of submission in Terms, and within 14 days in Sessions. - (51) In exceptional circumstances, the relevant Associate Dean (Education) may grant exemptions to clause (50). - (52) Where these exceptional circumstances result in delays in the timely return of graded assessment tasks, the Unit Assessor must: - a. notify the Associate Dean (Education); and - b. notify students as soon as possible and make any necessary allowances. - (53) Students are provided an opportunity to discuss assessment results and may query assessment grades as set out in Rule 3, Section 14 Student Query of Assessment Results Other Than Final Grades.